Complaints

 (RTO)

-Provides information to the Investigator and participate in a group meeting as requested, and if issued, executes the Action Plan to resolve issue or prevent similar issues in the future.
+Provides information to the reviewer and participate in a group meeting as requested, and if issued, executes the Action Plan to resolve the issue or prevent similar issues in the future.

 HSP